openstack-on-freebsd/docs/README.md

 - [python-ldap does not support OpenLDAP 2.5+ yet](https://github.com/python-ldap/python-ldap/issues/445#issuecomment-983513451)
 - [error in suds-jurko setup command: use_2to3 is invalid](https://github.com/andersinno/suds-jurko/issues/6)
 - [libvirt and bhyve](https://people.freebsd.org/~rodrigc/libvirt/libvirt-bhyve.html)

+## Contribution

+If you encounter any issue by following the guide, please file an issue in the [admin repository](https://github.com/openstack-on-freebsd/admin).
+We track all project issues under the OpenStack-on-FreeBSD organization in that repository for better manageability.

+As always, contributions are welcome!
+Please feel free to submit PRs in their corresponding repositories.